areyoualex/HTF-Java-Workshop/Presenter Guide.md

 * Stereotypical Hello World output
 * Get everyone to open repl.it - default program shown
+  * Encourage them to make an account so they can access their code even after the workshop
 ```Java
 class Main {
   public static void main(String[] args) {